voodoo/caveman-guide/src/content/book/05-carbs-and-coronaries/index.md

 Our ancestors had access to carbs - finding an apple or making bread - but they were not processed.
 They were whole fresh food.
 And they were usually not plentiful.

 So our bodies had to get used to fat and protein.
-We should do the same.